nik-rev/nik-rev/content/blog/2025-05-16-a-cursed-way-to-combine-module-paths-in-rust-s-declarative-macros.md

 path::to::some_module::some_identifier
 ```

-This feels like a "cheat", I have looked for a long time and haven't found anyone talk about this.
+I have looked for a long time and haven't found anyone talk about this.
 So the correct version of the macro I tried to make is this:

 ```rust